-following are a few useful DNS tools for some of the major operating systems available.
+Following are a few useful DNS tools for some of the major operating systems available.

-nslookup command with a set of parameters that allows you to perform certain tasks.
+nslookup command with a set of parameters that allows you to perform specific tasks.
 One of the most common operations you may wish to perform is to do a simple lookup.
-This task can be performed by running the nslookup command followed by the hostname you wish to resolve.
+You can perform this task by running the nslookup command followed by the hostname you wish to resolve.
 Eg.

 In certain conditions it is preferred to do a lookup to an alternate name server, if you are facing the problem that your default name server is returning incorrect results To perform a lookup on an alternate name server you simply add it as the second parameter to the command line.
 Eg.